amitsarvate/password-generator/README.md

 ## Overview -

 This is a project done using python.
-Essentially, the user is prompted to enter the length of a password they would like to have randomly generated for them and program will take this length and randomly selected a combination of different characters including:
+Essentially, the user is prompted to enter the length of a password they would like to have randomly generated for them and the program will generate a password of desired length by randomly selected a combination of different characters including:

 - digits [0-9]
 - lowercase letters [a-z]